 With the new Riviera Resort at Walt Disney World, DVC has debuted the new Tower Studio room category.
 We’ll offer a video & photo tour of the 2-person hotel room, share our experience spending the night here, comparisons to other accommodations in terms of value for money, and more.

-Our full Disney’s Riviera Resort Review is coming soon, but we thought it worthwhile to address the Tower Studio separately.
+Our full Disney’s Riviera Resort Review can be found here, but we thought it worthwhile to address the Tower Studio separately.
 Suffice to say, the resort as a whole is a mixed bag, and pretty much conformed with all of my expectations.
 A lot of other people seem to love it (which is great–different strokes for different folks!), but it’s not for me.

 While I wasn’t exactly bursting with excitement and anticipation for Disney’s Riviera Resort before it debuted, there was one exception to that: the Tower Studio.
 For a number of reasons, I think this is a really intriguing room category, and a trend that I selfishly hope Walt Disney World continues.
 So, did it live up to our expectations?
 Let’s take a look…

 At only 255 square feet in size, Tower Studios at Disney’s Riviera Resort are intended for couples or solo travelers.
 These rooms feature a kitchenette (with mini-fridge and microwave), shelving, drawers, two ottoman, closets, and hidden pull-down queen-size bed behind the love seat.